hivemq/mqtt-cli/README.md

 In Shell-Mode the following Commands are available **without** an active context:

 **Commands**
-* con, connect     Connects an MQTT client
+* con, connect     Connect an MQTT client
-* dis, disconnect  Disconnects an MQTT client
+* dis, disconnect  Disconnect an MQTT client
 * switch           Switch the current context
-* ls               List all connected clients with their respective identifieres
+* ls               List all connected clients with their respective identifiers
-* cls, clear       Clears the screen
+* cls, clear       Clear the screen
 * exit

 When connected you are switched to the context mode.